dclelland/Plinth/README.md

 let brumf = frumb <*> frumb.transposed()
 ```

 Plinth's philosophy is to do "the simplest thing that works".
-For example, many of the arithmetic/numeric functions are implemented twice – for both `Matrix<Float>` and `Matrix<Double>` – instead of managing this through a morass of different typeclasses and typeclass implementations, we just copy and paste the implementation and change the type argument.
+For example, many of the arithmetic/numeric functions are implemented twice – for both `Matrix<Float>` and `Matrix<Double>` – instead of managing this through a morass of protocols and protocol implementations, we just implement the given function twice using copy and paste.

 ## Installation